SciTools/iris/docs/src/techpapers/iris_xarray.rst

 Regridding
 ----------
-Iris and xarray offer a range of regridding methods - both natively and via additional packages such as `iris-esmf-regrid`_ and `xESMF`_ - which overlap in places but tend to cover a different set of use cases (e.g. Iris handles unstructured meshes but offers access to fewer ESMF methods).
-The behaviour of these regridders also differ slightly (even between different regridders attached to the same package) so the appropriate package to use depends highly on the particulars of the use case.
+Iris and Xarray offer a range of regridding methods - both natively and via additional packages such as `iris-esmf-regrid`_ and `xESMF`_ - which overlap in places but tend to cover a different set of use cases (e.g. Iris handles unstructured meshes but offers access to fewer ESMF methods).
+The behaviour of these regridders also differs slightly (even between different regridders attached to the same package) so the appropriate package to use depends highly on the particulars of the use case.

 Plotting
 --------
-xarray and Iris have a large overlap of functionality when creating :term:`Matplotlib` plots and both support the plotting of multidimensional coordinates.
+Xarray and Iris have a large overlap of functionality when creating :term:`Matplotlib` plots and both support the plotting of multidimensional coordinates.
 This means the experience is largely similar using either package.

-xarray supports further plotting backends (such as `seaborn`_, `hvPlot`_, etc) and, if a user is already familiar with `pandas`_, the interface should be familiar.
+Xarray supports further plotting backends (such as `seaborn`_, `hvPlot`_, etc) and, if a user is already familiar with `pandas`_, the interface should be familiar.
 It also supports some different plot types to Iris, and therefore can be used for a wider variety of plots.
 It also has benefits regarding "out of